gitkraken/vscode-gitlens/README.md

 # Ready for GitLens Pro?

 When you're ready to unlock the full potential of GitLens and enjoy all the benefits on your privately-hosted repos, consider upgrading to GitLens Pro.
-With GitLens Pro, you'll gain access to ✨ features on privately-hosted repos and ☁️ features based on the Pro plan.
+With GitLens Pro, you'll gain access to `Pro` features on privately-hosted repos.

-To learn more about the pricing and the additional ✨ and ☁️ features offered with GitLens Pro, visit the [GitLens Pricing page](https://www.gitkraken.com/gitlens/pricing).
+To learn more about the pricing and the additional features offered with GitLens Pro, visit the [GitLens Pricing page](https://www.gitkraken.com/gitlens/pricing).
 Upgrade to GitLens Pro today and take your Git workflow to the next level!

 # FAQ